It’s May, 2021. The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 Many major news brands that we once trusted have given up objectivity

 If your information diet consists solely of CNN, The New York Times, NPR, MSNBC, the Washington Post and their associated podcasts and social media feeds, you’d have spent much of 2020 believing believing that schools cannot be safely reopened.
 That Governor Andrew Cuomo was a great leader during COVID.
 That Florida conspired to hide COVID deaths.
 That children were at high risk of severe complications from COVID.
+That American police kill hundreds or even thousands of unarmed Black youth every year.
 That open beaches were worrisome.
-That teachers unions were working hard on students’ behalf.
+That teachers unions were working hard to reopen and were focused on students’ behalf.
 And that a lab-leak origin for COVID was a fringe conspiracy theory.

 And, over the course of the past few months, each of these shibboleths have been revealed to be either highly doubtful or patently untrue.

-They earned wide Internet consensus.
-But there is a difference between Internet consensus and truth.
+They earned wide online consensus.
+But online consensus is not truth.

 Journalists Reckon With Worldview Adjustment… Or Not